Anne Mercer Larson, June 13, 2016

 If you are already following the 8 health tips listed above, good for you!
 If not, why not make Men’s Health Month your reason for taking charge of your health?

-On the other hand, taking prebiotics couldn’t be easier and can positively change your gut microbiota within as little as two weeks.11 Many Prebiotin devotees report having increased energy, and reduced cravings for less healthy food and drink and just naturally begin choosing the right things.
+On the other hand, taking prebiotics couldn’t be easier and can positively change your gut microbiota within as little as two weeks.
+Many Prebiotin devotees report having increased energy and reduced cravings for less healthy food and drink and just naturally make better dietary choices.

 Reward yourself today by ordering Prebiotin, a prebiotic fiber that has been chosen for numerous NIH and university research studies.

 - Carlson JK, Erickson JM, Lloyed BB, et al. Health Effects and Sources of Prebiotic Dietary Fiber.
 Curr Dev Nutr.
 2018 Mar; 2(3): nzy005.
 Published online 2018 Jan 29. doi: 10.1093/cdn/nzy005

 - Castaner O, Goday A, Park Y-M, et al. The Gut Microbiome Profile in Obesity: A Systematic Review.
 Int J Endocrinol.
 2018; 2018: 4095789. doi: 10.1155/2018/4095789.